Watch: USMNT forward Sargent scores first two Premier League goal for Norwich City

 Josh Sargent's first Premier League goal took a while to arrive, but it proved to be worth the wait.

-The U.S. international forward scored with an improvised flicked volley finish to give Norwich City a 1-0 lead in a crucial clash against Watford on Friday, and then doubled his tally with a towering header later in the second half.
+The U.S. international forward scored with an improvised flicked volley finish to give Norwich City a 1-0 lead in a crucial clash against Watford on Friday, and then doubled his tally with a towering header later in the second half in an eventual 3-0 win.

 Sargent's goals came just minutes after he was left off the U.S. men's national team roster for the team's upcoming World Cup qualifiers.